 The first was part of a "heart partner" program set up earlier this year at the local hospital.
 It's a good program in which an upcoming heart bypass patient is paired with a former bypass patient.
 Last week my wife celebrated the first anniversary of her bypass, and a day before that milestone we had lunch with her latest heart partner.
-In this meetings, the program pays for the two patients and their spouses to have lunch.
+In these meetings, the program pays for the two patients and their spouses/caregivers to have lunch.
 We spend the hour answering questions and sharing our experiences.
-Ours was all positive: a terrific surgeon and hospital staff, rapid progress, less pain and incapacitation than expected, less assistance required, a sunny attitude and plenty of support, and a minimal recovery time.
-We convey the importance of trusting the ICU nurses who have seen it all and are anticipating everything that cd go wrong; the need for patience and satisfaction with small daily progress; the value of having a spouse give lots of physical and emotional support, and so on.
+Our experience was all positive: a terrific surgeon and hospital staff, rapid progress, less pain and incapacitation than expected, less assistance required, a sunny attitude and plenty of support, and a minimal recovery time.
+We convey the importance of trusting the ICU nurses who have seen it all and are anticipating everything that could go wrong; the need for patience and satisfaction with small daily progress; the value of having a spouse give lots of physical and emotional support, and so on.
 We've done five of these lunches, and four of them have been fine.
 The couples have communicated well, both their fears and hopes, we've answered their questions and put them at ease, and everyone has felt positive about the surgery.

-Then there was the couple I'll call Ed and Edna, both about 70 years ago.
+Then there was the couple I'll call Ed and Edna, both about 70 years old.
 She's having the surgery, reluctantly but ready to get it over with.
 We got our food, sat down, and started by telling her that the surgery wouldn't be awful as she expected and telling him that he wouldn't have to help her as much as he thinks he will.
 "Oh, I ain't helping her!" he exclaimed with finality.
 "She wasn't there to help me when I needed it.
 I ain't helpin' her!
 I'll drive her to the hospital and drive her home, but that's it.
 I don't know how she's gonna eat."

 That was for openers, and the next 45 minutes didn't get any more promising.
 My wife lost her appetite; I was speechless.
 "I got my own problems," he went on.
 He clearly had Parkinson's and showed us the patient bracelet that confirmed that he had surgery earlier in the week.
 He also had the surliest attitude I've ever seen a man display toward his wife.
 We gathered that they had been separated for awhile, while she tended her dying sister, their closest relative.
 The sister died a month earlier.
 "I couldn't see her on the street," he conceded, "Plus she owns half the house, so she's back."
 Isn't that precious?
 His sneering hostility made Archie Bunker seem like Gomer Pyle.